Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 the device simply overwrites the relevant flash areas using code previously loaded to RAM.
 Downloading the file from the manufacturer would be the equivalent of dumping those segments from flash, so we just need to decompress them.
-They won't have all the data, but it be enough for your purposes.
+They won't have all the data, but it may be enough for your purposes.

 Now that we've got the firmware we just need to think of anything we may be interested in and start looking for it through the data.
 In the next post we'll